-First off, try to reconnect your monitor to your PC.
-Fully unplug the monitor cable from your PC and plug in again.
+- Reconnect Your Monitor: Fully unplug the monitor cable from your PC and plug it back in again.
 Make sure the cables and ports are properly connected.

-If you have the driver installation disc for your monitor, use it to install the monitor’s driver.
-Most modern monitors will include a driver CD upon purchase.
+- Use the Monitor Driver Installation Disc: If you have the driver installation disc for your monitor, use it to install the monitor’s driver.
+Most modern monitors come with a driver CD upon purchase.
 Check your boxes to see if it’s still there.

-Search and download the driver for your monitor.
-If you have, let’s say, a HP monitor, you can search for its driver on support.hp.com.
-Once found, download and install it.
-You can also try to search your monitor’s brand and model with the keyword “driver download” on Google.
+- Search and Download the Driver for Your Monitor: You can search for the driver for your monitor on the manufacturer’s website or on Google.
+For instance, if you have an HP monitor, you can search for its driver on support.hp.com.
 In most cases, if your monitor is not too old, you should be able to find the driver this way.

-Let Windows update the monitor driver for you automatically.
-The last solution would be to update the monitor driver via Device Manager.
-Here’s how to do it.
+- Let Windows Update the Monitor Driver Automatically: You can update the monitor driver via the Device Manager.
+Here’s how to do it:

-- Select search automatically to allow Windows to automatically search for the right driver from Microsoft driver repository for your monitor.
+- Select “Update driver,” and then select “Search automatically” to allow Windows to automatically search for the right driver from Microsoft’s driver repository for your monitor.